ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

-Install a version of visual studio.
-2010 is used by most developers unless you are on windows 10 in which case install 2017 or 2019.
+Most developers should install VS2019 - we have 2010 on a build server for building the old galil driver (until we remove it), if you need to install 2010 locally then install it before you install 2019

-# Install Visual Studio 2010
+# Instructions for Visual Studio 2010
-Install Visual Studio 2010

 Install SDK 7.1
 -The SDK may fail if you have these installed: